Xinming9606/ONT_Amp_analysis/README.md

 micromamba env create -f ONT-AmpSeq_bash_version.yml
 ```

-4. 🔍 Check your data quality
+4. **🔍 Check your data quality with Nanoplot**
+   If you want to know a bit more about [Nanoplot] (https://github.com/wdecoster/NanoPlot)
 ```
 cd /path/to/home-dir/ONT-AmpSeq-main
 micromamba env create -f stats.yml